romeerez/orchid-orm/docs/src/guide/repo.md

 Repositories can use all table features, such as sub-queries on relations.

-Note how `followRepo` is used inside of the `followed` callback, in a such way one repository can use another to decouple responsibilities.
+Note how `followRepo` is used inside the `followed` callback, in a such way one repository can use another to decouple responsibilities.

 And then we can use this repo in other parts of our code: